arash-ke/ocserv-docker/README.md

       - NET_ADMIN
     ports:
       - 443:443/udp
-      - 443/tcp
+      - 443:443/tcp
     # volumes:
     #   - "$PWD/config:/etc/ocserv"
 ```

 ### Default user

-The default config file uses a password file, and a random password will be generated on the first run and logged into the console.
+Default config file uses a password file, and a random password will be generated on the first run and logged into the console.
-The default user is ocserv.
+Default user is ocserv.

 ### Environment Variables

 - `ENABLE_NAT` Add masquerade to nat table.
-The default is false.
+Default is false.
+- `KEY_BITS` Private key length.
+Default is 2048
+- `AUTO_CONFIG` Update config using template file and environment variables.
+Default is 1.
+- `TCP_PORT` TCP port to listen on.
+Default is 443.
+- `UDP_PORT` UDP port to listen on.
+Default is 443.
+- `SERVER_CERT` Server CERT to use.
+Default is /etc/ocserv/server.crt.
+- `SERVER_KEY` Server private key to use.
+Default is /etc/ocserv/server.pem.
+- `CA_CERT` Server CA to use.
+Default is /etc/ocserv/ca.crt.
+- `MAX_CLIENTS` Maximum clients to accept.
+Default is 128.
+- `MAX_SAME_CLIENTS` Maximum clients to accept.
+Default is 5.
 - `DEFAULT_DOMAIN` Update config to set this domain.
-The default is empty.
+Default is empty.
-- `KEY_BITS` Private key length.
-The default is 2048
+- `IPV4_NETWORK` IPV4 network to use.
+Default is 10.0.0.1.
+- `ROUTE` Route to send to the clients.
+Default is default.
+- `NO_ROUTE` Route to exclude on the clients.
+Default is 192.168.0.0/23.

 ### Config files